Curriculum

 Patient-centered and science-driven

-The curriculum for students pursuing an M.D. degree at Mayo Clinic Alix School of Medicine is unlike any other.
-The focus is on patient care and clinical experiences that expand upon classroom learning.
-In addition, biomedical research will deepen your understanding of medicine.
+The curriculum for students pursuing an M.D. degree at Mayo Clinic Alix School of Medicine is unlike any other, with a focus on patient care and clinical experiences that expand upon classroom learning.
+Biomedical research, which is also an integral part of the curriculum, will deepen your understanding of medicine.

 Curriculum at a glance